purvaingle/An-Event-Search-Website-using-the-Ticketmaster-API-implemented-on-Google-Cloud-App-Engine/README.md

 # An-Event-Search-Website-using-the-Ticketmaster-API-implemented-on-Google-Cloud-App-Engine

-## Technologies used: Python, Flask, JSON, the Ticketmaster API, Google API, ipinfo.io API, HTML, CSS, JavaScript, DOM, JSON
+## Technologies used: Python, Flask, JSON, the Ticketmaster API, Google API, ipinfo.io API, HTML, CSS, JavaScript, DOM, JSON.

 Created a webpage that allows you to search for event information using the Ticketmaster API, and the results will be displayed in a tabular format.
 The page will also provide event and venue details.